Head and Neck Cancer

-If a patient is experiencing any of these symptoms, Dr. Lieberman will perform a complete physical exam.
-Based on his observations, he might schedule an endoscopy procedure to examine the area in question and take a tissue sample to determine the exact nature of the problem.
-Often he orders imaging studies to help pinpoint the diagnosis (e.g. X-ray, CT scan, MRI).
+If a patient is experiencing any of these symptoms, either Dr. Lieberman or Dr. Bailor will perform a complete physical exam.
+Based on the observations, your physician might schedule an endoscopy procedure to examine the area in question and take a tissue sample to determine the exact nature of the problem.
+Often imaging studies are ordered to help pinpoint the diagnosis (e.g. X-ray, CT scan, MRI).

 If cancer has been diagnosed, it is important to determine the stage of the disease and whether or not it has spread to other areas of the body.
 Staging usually involves imaging procedures and can help determine the best